decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - Adrienne Rich, "Towards a Politics of Location"
 - Phyllis Ewen, "Beauty Parlor—A Woman's Space"

-*Weekly assignment 2 due on September 13*
+*Ethnographic exercise 2 due on September 13*

 #### September 17 - Gender fixates on the body